 If you have comments about the technical accuracy, content, or organization of this document, please tell us.
+Be sure to include the title and document number of the manual with your comments.
+(Online, the document number is located in the front matter of the manual.
+In printed manuals, the document number is located at the bottom of each page.)

 You can contact us in any of the following ways:

-• Send us electronic mail at the following address:
+• Send e-mail to the following address:

+'''

 techpubs@sgi.com

+'''